sierkov/daedalus-turbo/experiment/README.md

 # Experiments

+## From "Parallelized Ouroboros Praos" paper
+- [sync-cardano-node](./sync-cardano-node) - measure the end-to-end synchronization time of Cardano Node;
+- [sync-full](./sync-full) - measure the end-to-end synchronization time of Daedalus Turbo;
+- [sync-incremental](./sync-incremental) - measure the incremental synchronization time of Daedalus Turbo;
+- [sync-mithril](./sync-mithril) - measure the end-to-end synchronization time of Mithril.

-## From "Highly-parallel wallet-history reconstruction in Cardano blockchain" paper
+## From "Highly-parallel wallet-history reconstruction in the Cardano blockchain" paper:

-- [bench-algo](./bench-algo/) - the code to measure the performance of the highly-parallel wallet-history-reconstruction method.
+- [bench-algo](./bench-algo/) - the code to measure the performance of the highly-parallel wallet-history-reconstruction method;
 - [bench-cardano-wallet](./bench-cardano-wallet/) - the code to measure the performance of wallet-history reconstruction by Cardano wallet.

-## From "Networking scalability of Cardano blockchain" paper
+## From "Scalability of Bulk Synchronization in the Cardano Blockchain" paper

-- [cardano-peer-discovery](./cardano-peer-discovery/) - capture and analyze network traffic during Cardano Node synchronization from scratch.
+- [cardano-peer-discovery](./cardano-peer-discovery/) - capture and analyze network traffic during Cardano Node synchronization from scratch;
 - [compression](./compression/) - measure the compression ratio and compression/decompression speed of per-chunk [Zstandard](https://github.com/facebook/zstd) compression.

-## Replicating the hardware environment used in performance-focused experiments
+# Replicating the benchmarking environment
 To ensure that all experiments are reproducible, they were performed on bare-metal servers rented at [Vultr](https://www.vultr.com/products/bare-metal).
 Bare-metal servers reduce the possibility of alternative workloads affecting experiment results.